SystemsApproach/private5g/arch.rst

-Second, the user plane channel established during Step 4 is referred to as the *Default Bearer Service*, but additional channels can be established between the UE and Core-UP, each with a potentially different level of service.
+Second, the user plane channel established during Step 4 is referred to as the *Default Bearer Service*, but additional channels can be established between the UE and Core-UP, each with a potentially different QCI.
 This might be done on an application-by-application basis, for example, under the control of the Mobile Core doing *Deep Packet Inspection* (DPI) on the traffic, looking for flows that require special treatment.

 .. _fig-per-hop:
 .. figure:: figures/Slide35.png
-    :width: 600px
+    :width: 500px
     :align: center

     Sequence of per-hop tunnels involved in an end-to-end User Plane